Background pattern

 • If you have high cholesterol levels and are receiving a treatment called "LDL apheresis".

-• If you have difficulty breathing with or without swelling of the face, lips, tongue and/or throat.
+• If you have difficulty breathing with or without swelling of the face, lips, tongue, and/or throat.

-Treatment of allergies such as insect bites
+Treatment of Allergies such as Insect Bites

 Surgery

-Taking lisinopril/hidroclorotiazida cinfa with other medicines
+Taking lisinopril/hydrochlorothiazide cinfa with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medicine.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Your doctor may need to adjust your dose and/or take other precautions.